Whenever I hit a bottleneck in my physical healing, I have learned to look at the emotions that might be impacting my health.

 - Thinking of yourself as unlovable or unworthy of love

-- Hiding yourself from others or feeling if people truly knew you that wouldn’t like you
+- Hiding yourself from others or feeling that if people truly knew you, they wouldn’t like you

 How Shame Impacts Health

 Shame is connected with the limbic system, the part of the brain that influences the autonomic nervous system, which is responsible for the fight-or-flight response.
-In fact, an experience of acute shame experiences, also known as a “shame attack,” can trigger immediate physical changes associated with a fear response, which can shut down your ability to think clearly and problem solve.
-Research supports that, noting that when your brain’s limbic stress response is more active, the prefrontal cortex, which controls logical thinking, is less functional.
-According to the research “Exposure to acute, uncontrollable stress increases catecholamine release in PFC, reducing neuronal firing and impairing cognitive abilities.”
+An experience of acute shame, also known as a “shame attack,” can trigger immediate physical changes associated with a fear response, which can shut down your ability to think clearly and problem solve.
+Research supports this, noting that when your brain’s limbic stress response is more active, the prefrontal cortex, which controls logical thinking, is less functional.
+According to the research, “Exposure to acute, uncontrollable stress increases catecholamine release in PFC, reducing neuronal firing and impairing cognitive abilities.”

-Shame — unlike anger, which usually propels people to change — can also prevent personal change and growth, which can cause people to feel “stuck.”
+This internal dialogue sends a message to your tissues and cells to fall out of coherence and into imbalance.
+This is one of the reasons that shame, unlike anger, which usually propels people to change, can also prevent personal change and growth, causing people to feel “stuck.”

 Essential Oils to Unravel Shame